cyber-valley/cvland/pages/invitation to bootcamp.md

-- ciradel genesis
-- meta
-	- better life - motivation
-	- in case of bad events - i am protected, in good case - i will live more happily and eat good food
+- imagine living on your own terms—a sanctuary not just for survival, but for a better life
+- a place where you’re protected from whatever the world throws at you,
+- and in good times, you thrive, happier and more fulfilled
-- did you know that you can afford autonomy and freedom by the cost of the car?
+- did you know that this kind of autonomy and freedom could cost about the same as a car?
-- what do you like more? lush green forest and or high tech concrete wall?
-- well-known fact population density tightly correlates with our happiness
-- but how to build your personal autonomy? (what your personal autonomy made of?)
+- think about it
+- we spend so much on cars that lose value and limit us to routines
+- why not invest in a life where you control the rules, the pace, the future?
+- now, picture your ideal environment
+	- a lush, green forest where you feel deeply connected to nature
+	- or a sleek, high-tech space where innovation surrounds you
+- citadel Genesis is about choosing the life that matches your vision
+- whether it’s nature’s tranquility or a fortress of advanced technology.
+- here, you don’t just survive; you thrive
+- so, which world will you choose?
+- with Citadel Genesis, it’s up to you
+-
 - here is what your personal autonomy comprises
 	- you constantly need energy
 		- happily sun is shining and wind is blowing almost everywhere
 		- the cost of one kw/h renewable solar or wind is something ~1k$ per kw/h
-		- you need sustainable needs 3-5 kwt
+		- your needs: 3-5 kwt per hour of maximum capacity
 	- you need water
 		- on average 1 sq.m of land produce 0.3-3 m3 of water per year
-		- uou need ~ 50 m3 for home needs excluding gardening
+		- ~50 m3 for home demands excluding gardening would be enouth
 		- gather, clean it and drink it
 	- you need plants
 		- plants are amazing!
 		- they can produce everything you need
-		- food, medicine, heat, cosmetics, construction, textile and more
+		- food, medicine, heat, cosmetics, timber, textile and more
-- modeling demonstrates that you need 14th species on 500 m3 of land to grow everything you need
+- modeling demonstrates that you need just 14 species on 500-1000 m2 of land to grow everything you need
 - 100% autonomy allows you to aim your attention inside, not outside
 - existing system wouldn't let you rest
 - but autonomy is hard! you need to learn a lot
 	- how soil works
 	- how animals, shrooms and plants interact with each other
-	- you have to adapt resilient cryptographic communication protocols
 	- you have to coordinate the community way better
+	- how to reliably communicate without middleman
+- your land and soft skills enables you personal autonomy -
-- understanding that nearly everything must be build from gound up
+- understanding that
 - lead us to a decision to move to cybervalley and start citadel genesis project
+- we decide to reengineer nearly everything from ground up like tech tree in civilization
+- step by step we reproduce and optimize technological and cultural processes
+- to learn how to live in harmony with planet, community and yourself -
 - cybervalley located in one of the most attractive islands in the world - on Bali
 - and Bali is located in Indonesia
 	- beautiful country with the most lush nature